Find Affordable College Courses

 undefined

-Of the students who received a conservation master's degree from UCONN, 57% were white.
-This is below average for this degree on the natiowide level.
+Of the students who received a conservation master's degree from UCONN, 67% were white.
+This is typical for this degree on the natiowide level.
+In the conservation master's program at this school, racial-ethnic minorities make up 27% of degree recipients.
+That is 1% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of Connecticut with a master's in conservation.